-Appendix D - Letter 2
+Appendix D - Attendance Letter 2

-DATE <partitle1><parsurname1> <paraddress1></paraddress1></parsurname1></partitle1> Dear <partitle1><parsurname1></parsurname1></partitle1> We would like to let you know that <firstname>'s attendance continues to be below 90%, indicating that they may be at risk of not achieving their best possible results.</firstname> You may be aware that attending school is a legal requirement until the end of the year in which <firstname> is seventeen years and six months of age.
-Regular attendance at school is important to <firstname>'s learning and achievement of short and long term goals in building a productive life.</firstname></firstname> As you know, we have a number of staff who are happy to help <firstname> attend more regularly, including a Year Level Manager, Student Support Coordinator, Aboriginal and Islander Education Officer, School Psychologist, Youth Worker and Chaplain, as well as our dedicated teaching staff.</firstname> Given that <firstname>'s attendance has continued to be below 90%, we would like you to contact us, to discuss how we can support <firstname>'s attendance.
-We look forward to speaking with you and seeing improvement in <firstname>'s attendance in the near future.</firstname></firstname></firstname> Please contact me on 9479 2200 to discuss how we can work together to improve <firstname>'s attendance.</firstname> Yours sincerely, [Insert name]
+DATE <ParTitle1><ParSurname1> <ParAddress1> Dear <ParTitle1><ParSurname1> We would like to let you know that <FirstName>'s attendance continues to be below 90%, indicating that they may be at risk of not achieving their best possible results.
+You may be aware that attending school is a legal requirement until the end of the year in which <FirstName> is seventeen years and six months of age.
+Regular attendance at school is important to <FirstName>'s learning and achievement of short and long term goals in building a productive life.
+As you know, we have a number of staff who are happy to help <FirstName> attend more regularly, including a Year Level Manager, Student Support Coordinator, Aboriginal and Islander Education Officer, School Psychologist, Youth Worker and Chaplain, as well as our dedicated teaching staff.
+Given that <FirstName>'s attendance has continued to be below 90%, we would like you to contact us, to discuss how we can support <FirstName>'s attendance.
+We look forward to speaking with you and seeing improvement in <FirstName>'s attendance in the near future.
+Please contact me on 9473 9800 to discuss how we can work together to improve <FirstName>'s attendance.
+Yours sincerely, [Insert name] Year Coordinator

-Appendix E - Letter 3
+Appendix E - Attendance Letter 3